DataWraith/utility-belt/README.md

 - Grid2D class
   - TODO Ability to 'fold' grids like pieces of paper (along or, between two columns)
-- TODO: Neighbor-with-directions iterator that returns both the neighbors and the direction to reach them
-- TODO: DirectionSet does not implement Debug

 ### Search for combinatorial optimization